mohsentaleb/react-datetimepicker/README.md

 Initial end Date set in the picker

+### `applyCallback`

+(Required) `(start: Moment, end: Moment) => void`

+Function which is called when the apply button is clicked/pressed.
+Takes two params, start date and the end date which are both `Moment` dates.

 ### `locale`

 (optional)

 Defines a locale format for date labels to be shown as.
 Can also set Sunday to be first day or Monday.

 Example: